Promoting Rigor and a Reproducible Statistical and Bioinformatics Approach for Your Research

-The goal of this class is to introduce the basic statistical concepts and methods for cancer research and promote rigors and reproducible statistical approach for research.
+The goal of this class is to introduce the basic statistical and computational biology concepts and methods for cancer research, and promote rigor and a reproducible statistical approach for research.

 Course Overview and Registration